UKWgenommedizin/clinTALL/README.md

 The framework is designed to reproduce the experiments from the associated manuscript while also allowing users to train and apply their own models on custom datasets.

-## Running ClinTall
+## 1. Running clinTALL
-ClinTall is controlled via a single YAML configuration file (config.yaml) that defines which tasks to run, where data is located, and how models are trained and evaluated.
+clinTALL is controlled via a single YAML configuration file (config.yaml) that defines which tasks to run, where data is located, and how models are trained and evaluated.

 ### Quick Start